 Research

-Ridhi is an avid independent researcher with an interest in genomics and mRNA vaccine design.
+Ridhi is an avid independent researcher with an interest in computer science and vaccine design.
 She strongly believes that AI has the power to revolutionize the healthcare field!
+Ridhi's full research portfolio can be accessed at: https://drive.google.com/drive/folders/1m0Kbs9riWkK1nMWWLWrlMIq5O6VcuOcc?usp=sharing

 01